UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanEventMetricCharge.md

 `func (o *UnibeeApiBeanEventMetricCharge) HasPlanId() bool`

 HasPlanId returns a boolean if a field has been set.

+### GetTotalChargeAmount

+`func (o *UnibeeApiBeanEventMetricCharge) GetTotalChargeAmount() int64`

+GetTotalChargeAmount returns the TotalChargeAmount field if non-nil, zero value otherwise.

+### GetTotalChargeAmountOk

+`func (o *UnibeeApiBeanEventMetricCharge) GetTotalChargeAmountOk() (*int64, bool)`

+GetTotalChargeAmountOk returns a tuple with the TotalChargeAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTotalChargeAmount

+`func (o *UnibeeApiBeanEventMetricCharge) SetTotalChargeAmount(v int64)`

+SetTotalChargeAmount sets TotalChargeAmount field to given value.

+### HasTotalChargeAmount

+`func (o *UnibeeApiBeanEventMetricCharge) HasTotalChargeAmount() bool`

+HasTotalChargeAmount returns a boolean if a field has been set.

+### GetUnitAmount

+`func (o *UnibeeApiBeanEventMetricCharge) GetUnitAmount() int64`

+GetUnitAmount returns the UnitAmount field if non-nil, zero value otherwise.

+### GetUnitAmountOk

+`func (o *UnibeeApiBeanEventMetricCharge) GetUnitAmountOk() (*int64, bool)`

+GetUnitAmountOk returns a tuple with the UnitAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUnitAmount

+`func (o *UnibeeApiBeanEventMetricCharge) SetUnitAmount(v int64)`

+SetUnitAmount sets UnitAmount field to given value.

+### HasUnitAmount

+`func (o *UnibeeApiBeanEventMetricCharge) HasUnitAmount() bool`

+HasUnitAmount returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)